bcli12/cse15l-lab-reports/lab-report-1-week-2.md

 **3. Trying Some Commands**
 * Here is a [list](https://files.fosswire.com/2007/08/fwunixref.pdf) of commands you can run on your local computer or on the remote.
-* To start, try `ls` to list the files in your current working directory.
-You can also list directories by running `pwd` or change into the home directory with `cd`.
+* To start, try `ls` to list the files in your directory.
+You can also print your current directory by running `pwd` or change into the home directory with `cd`.
 For instance:
 ![Image](commands.png)

 **4. Moving Files with `scp`**